• Facebook

 • In the case of queries, these are executed on the Client Cache first, and will fall back to the clustered cache only if the data is partially loaded in the Client Cache for configured reference data types.
 However, if you want queries to not fallback to the clustered cache, enable the checkbox "Throw an exception when querying a partially loaded dataset in the client cache, with no fallback to the clustered cache."
 With this option enabled, the query will not fallback to the clustered cache and will instead fail, throwing the exception: "Unable to execute query on client cache as the type '{queryFQN}' is partially loaded.", thus allowing for Strict Query Enforcment.

-• By default, all read operations check the Client Cache (L1) first, and if the data isn't found, they fall back to the Clustered Cache (L2).
+• By default, all read operations check the Client Cache (L1) first, and if the data isn't found, they fall back to the clustered cache (L2).
 However, if you want to avoid this fallback and ensure reads are served strictly from the local cache, you can use the Strict Local Reads feature.
-With this enabled, any key not found in the Client Cache (L1) results in a cache miss, and no request is made to the Clustered Cache (L2).
+With this enabled, any key not found in the Client Cache (L1) results in a cache miss, and no request is made to the clustered cache (L2).
 For this behavior, select the "Return a cache miss for any key not found in the client cache, with no fallback to the clustered cache" checkbox.

 Important